RangamaniLabUCSD/smart-comp-sci/README.md

 ```

 All meshes can be downloaded from the [``SMART Demo Meshes" Zenodo dataset](https://zenodo.org/records/10480304).
-To run any of the Jupyter notebook versions of the examples, these meshes should be present in the main folder of the local repository.
+To run any of the Jupyter notebook versions of the examples, these meshes should be present in the main folder of the local repository within a folder entitled `meshes`.
 Alternatively, the paths can be provided when running in Python scripts as described in the README in the `scripts` folder.

 The output from all analyses are freely available from the [``SMART Analysis data'' Zenodo dataset](https://zenodo.org/doi/10.5281/zenodo.11252054).
 These results can be downloaded to locally regenerate any of the main plots.
+Provided the results folders are placed in a folder `analysis_data` within the main directory, the relevant sections of each Jupyter notebook for each example should run to generate the plots.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]